loggi/loggibud/README.md

 complex cities is not well modelled by euclidian distances.

-On our first version, We provide 90 train instances and 30 evaluation instances for the end-to-end problem on Rio de Janeiro.
-The instance sizes range from 24k to 32k deliveries.
+On our first version, We provide 90 train instances and 30 evaluation instances for the end-to-end problem on Rio de Janeiro (RJ), Brasília (DF) and Belém (PA).
+The instance sizes range from 7k to 32k deliveries.
 The challenge is to position consolidation hubs across the city and split demands into delivery vehicles.

 <p float="center"> <img src="./figures/e2e_example.png" width="820" /> </p>